umontreal-simul/ssj/README.md

 platforms, and as `gradlew.bat` for Windows platforms.
 The `build.gradle` and `gradle.properties` files at the root of the source tree contain the configuration for Gradle.

-Although SSJ works with Java SE versions 5 and later, the current Gradle version requires Java SE version 6 or later.

 In the instructions below, **Windows users** should replace instances of `./gradlew` with `gradlew.bat`.

+SSJ and the current Gradle version work with Java SE (or JDK) version 8 or later.

 ### Using Gradle